 The Group measures the amount of capital it is required to hold by applying CRD IV as implemented in the UK by the Prudential Regulation Authority (PRA) and supplemented through additional regulation under the PRA Rulebook.
-The table below summarises the amount of capital in relation to RWAs the Group is currently required to hold, excluding any PRA Buffer.
+The table below summarises the amount of capital in relation to RWA the Group is currently required to hold, excluding any PRA Buffer.
 These ratios apply at the consolidated Group level.

+As at 31 As at 31 March 2020

+Minimum requirements (unaudited) CET1 Total capital

+Pillar 1 (1) 4.5% 8.0%

+Pillar 2A 2.9% 5.2%

+Total capital requirement 7.4% 13.2%

+Capital conservation buffer 2.5% 2.5%

+UK countercyclical capital buffer (2) 0.0% 0.0%

+Total (excluding PRA buffer) (3) 9.9% 15.7%
-(1) The minimum amount of total capital under Pillar 1 of the regulatory framework is determined as 8% of RWA, of which at least 4.5% of RWA is required to be covered by CET1 capital.

-(2) The UK countercyclical capital buffer (CCyB) is set by the Financial Policy Committee (FPC).
-On 11 March 2020, as part of a package of measures to combat the COVID-19 virus, the FPC announced an immediate reduction of the UK CCyB from 1.00% to 0.00%.

-(3) The Group may be subject to a PRA buffer as set by the PRA but is not permitted to disclose the level of any buffer.
-A PRA buffer can consist of two components: a risk management and governance buffer that is set as a scalar of the Pillar 1 and Pillar 2A requirements.

-a buffer relating to the results of the Band of England stress tests.
+- (1) The minimum amount of total capital under Pillar 1 of the regulatory framework is determined as 8% of RWA, of which at least 4.5% of RWA is required to be covered by CET1 capital. - (2) The UK countercyclical capital buffer (CCyB) is set by the Financial Policy Committee (FPC).
+On 11 March 2020, as part of a package of measures to support the economy from the impacts of the COVID-19 virus, the FPC announced an immediate reduction of the CCyB from 1.00% to 0.00%. - (3) The Group may be subject to a PRA buffer as set by the PRA but is not permitted to disclose the level of any buffer.
+A PRA buffer can consist of two components: - a risk management and governance buffer that is set as a scalar of the Pillar 1 and Pillar 2A requirements. - a buffer relating to the results of the Bank of England's stress tests.